|Course Number:||CISC 4650|

 Please turn off all cell phones, beepers, etc. during class.
 Laptops are permitted if used only to take notes.
 Tape recorders are not permitted unless as an accommodation approved by the Office of Disability Services.

 A few reaction essays will be assigned.
 These essays will be written during class time (15 minutes), and will give students the opportunity to reflect on their impressions of the topic just discussed and how it relates to their own experience.
-These essays will be graded on the depth of understanding that they show of the issues treated, not on style, grammar, etc. They are counted as extra credit on the class participation score.
+These essays will be peer-reviewed in class, assessing them for clarity of writing, depth of understanding that they show of the issues treated, not on style, grammar, etc. They are counted as extra credit on the class participation score.

 The midterm and final papers are to be based on research and written in proper scholarly style, with references for all sources consulted.
 See the MLA Handbook for Writers of Research Papers, The Chicago Manual of Style, or similar work for guidelines on proper citation style.
-I request an outline (or proposal) and rough draft of each paper, four weeks and two weeks, respectively, before the due date of the paper itself.
-The outline and draft are requested so that I can give feedback to improve the final product.
+I request an outline or prospectus and first draft of each paper, four weeks and two weeks, respectively, before the due date of the paper itself.
+The prospectus and draft are used to provide feedback to improve the final product.
 They are not graded, but failure to provide them on time will reduce the grade for the paper.
-Late papers will be accepted, but with a penalty that increases with time.
-Papers may be handed in early, but this does not excuse you from providing the outline/proposal and rough draft.
+Term papers will be accepted late, but with a penalty that increases with time.
+Papers may be handed in early, but this does not excuse you from providing the prospectus and rough draft.

 Academic integrity is very important to the mission of the university.
 Plagiarism or failure to properly cite sources will result in an F on the paper and may result in an F for the course.